VenusHaghighi/MA2C-GNN/README.md

      - amazon_completed.dgl: The dgl graph of Amazon dataset which includes generated edge labels and domination signal for a given neighborhood and use for training phase.

 # Model Training
-To generate the complete version of dgl graphs (i.e. yelp_completed.dgl and amazon_completed.dgl) we need to run the prepare_data.py and train the graph-agnostic edge labeling module by calling the edgeLabelling_train function from train.py.
+-To generate the complete version of dgl graphs (i.e. yelp_completed.dgl and amazon_completed.dgl) we need to run the prepare_data.py and train the graph-agnostic edge labeling module by calling the edgeLabelling_train function from train.py.
 We put the completed version of trained dgl graphs in dgl-data-completed directory.
-Therefore, you need to Unzip the yelp_cpmpleted.dgl.zip and amazon_completed.dgl.zip from dgl-data-completed directory and move them to the src directory for the training phase.
+Therefore, you need to Unzip the yelp_completed.dgl.zip and amazon_completed.dgl.zip from dgl-data-completed directory and move them to the src directory for the training phase.

+- We take YelpChi as an example to illustrate the usage of repository:
+    - Load the yelp_completed.dgl
+    - Start training and testing phases by runing train.py